 Involve me in litigation is inherently stressful.
 There is worry about incurring liability, or the risk of losing a potentially vital source of income should the Count or jury reach an unfavorable conclusion Lawsuits are also disruptive to home and work life.
 Litigation takes up time and energy that could be used on other projects, and often distracts executives from their normal duties, forcing them to focus on discovery, depositions, other testimony, or some other related topic.

-A scientific study of community-wide disasters where litigation is pervasive and long-term (such as the Exxon Valdez oil spill of 1989) indicates that one’s status as a litigant — not monetary damage or physical injury – was the best predictor of work disruption, fear of future oil spills, increased distrust and dysfunctional stress.
+A scientific study of community-wide disasters where litigation is pervasive and long-term (such as the Exxon Valdez oil spill of 1989) indicates that one’s status as a litigant — not monetary damage physical injury or personal injury – was the best predictor of work disruption, fear of future oil spills, increased distrust and dysfunctional stress.
 Many Exxon Valdez victims who became litigants suffered “intrusive stress, defined as stress severe enough to cause mental illness such as post-traumatic stress disorder.

 Attorneys working with clients suffering from post-traumatic stress disorder, unfortunately, suffer what is called secondary stress.
 By becoming emotionally involved with traumatized clients, they suffer some of the same problems and thus have the incentive to end the stress for their clients and themselves by settling out of court.

 Litigation is Rigid

 Civil litigation can be rigid and formulaic.
-Things are done in a certain order, and in a particular way.
+Things are done in a certain order and in a particular way.
 Departing from what is expected will usually lead to trouble.
 For example, no matter how much a client may need it, there is no provision for a release of emotion at trial or even a discussion of it.
-Likewise, the law does not require apologies or give an opportunity for them.
+Likewise, the law does not require apologies or allow them.
 But certain statutes provide very limited immunity for expressions of sympathy that don’t admit fault.
 (See California Evidence Code section 1160).

 This narrow-minded exclusion of emotional issues in court ignores parties’ real need for them.
 A heartfelt apology can prevent lawsuits, and an opportunity to express emotions is often the key to resolving conflict.